 Financial and risk modeling are used by Northern Trust to inform numerous decisions regarding risk management, as well as capital estimation, financial reporting and disclosure, valuation and pricing, and portfolio management.
-Model risk may result from decisions based on models that produce incorrect results or from their improper use.
-Northern Trust considers model risk to be an operational risk; therefore the Operational Risk Committee provides oversight of Model Risk

-Management and approves the Model Risk Management Policy that details the identification, measurement, and management of model risk.
-Model Risk Management is responsible for independently validating new models and reviewing and re-validating existing models.
-Validations are documented and include an assessment of the conceptual soundness of the modeling approach, applicability of use, model assumptions and limitations, development documentation, ongoing monitoring, and model controls.
+Model risk may result from decisions based on models that produce incorrect results or models that are improperly used.
+The Model Risk Management unit is responsible for independently validating new models and reviewing and re-validating existing models.
+Validations are documented and include an assessment of the conceptual soundness of the modeling approach, outcomes analysis, applicability of use, model assumptions and limitations, development documentation, ongoing monitoring, and model controls.
+Oversight of Model Risk Management is provided by the Operational Risk Committee as Northern Trust considers model risk to be an operational risk.